Proposal aims to pay Seattle Uber drivers for time spent waiting for a ride

 “We want to make sure the companies who benefit from those expenses give drivers a return,” Durkan said.

 Durkan proposes requiring that Uber and Lyft pay drivers 56 cents per minute and $1.17 per mile, a rate based on a city-commissioned study of the industry, which Uber and Lyft have strongly criticized.
-Today, rates range from 18 to 20 cents a minute and $1.10 to $1.18 a mile, according to the mayor’s office.
+Today, rates range from about 18 to 20 cents a minute and about $1.10 to $1.18 a mile, according to the mayor’s office.
+Lyft also offers a base fare of $1.07 and minimum fare of $2.63, the company said.

 Although pay would still be based on the time passengers are in a driver’s vehicle, the higher rates are meant to cover time drivers are awaiting rides, too, Durkan’s office says.
 The rates would be adjusted each year.